 Etsy Straight Outta Preschool T Shirt

 This comfy shirt will let the world know about their big accomplishment, as it proudly proclaims they are “Straight Outta Preschool.”
 Edgy and fun, they’ll love the questions and remarks this shirt gets from people.
-Made of cotton, it comes in a variety of colors, including black, red, green, and yellow.
+Made of cotton, this T-shirt comes in various colors, including black, red, forest and kelly green, and yellow.
 Customers say it’s a good, quality shirt that feels soft.

 VTech Kidizoom Smartwatch DX

-This smartwatch from VTech is a ton of fun.
-A camera lets them take videos and pictures to capture all of those silly and special moments, while 55 customizable watch faces (both digital and analog) help them learn time.
-Other features include a pedometer and Monster catcher game for fun on-the-go.
-Not too much fun though, as mom and dad can set parental controls as they wish.
+This KidiZoom Smartwatch DX from VTech is a ton of fun.
+A camera lets them take videos and pictures to capture all of those silly and special moments, while 50 customizable watch faces (both digital and analog) help them learn time.
+Other features include a pedometer and Monster Identity game for fun on the go.
+Not too much fun, though, as mom and dad can set parental controls as they wish.
 It also comes in camouflage and pink and makes a great gift for other occasions.

 UncommonGoods Kid's Global Adventure Cooking Kit